-Interrogative language is used to ask questions.
+Interrogative Sentence is used to ask questions.
 And, the most common interrogative words, in alphabetical order, are:

 These words are sometimes called “wh-words” because most of them begin with wh.
 “Who,” a wh-word is our interrogative word of the day.